Katy Perry’s “Roar” just keeps getting bigger.

 “Roar” will easily give Perry the biggest sales week of the year for a song, and likely her largest sales week.
 At the present, her largest week was earned by “Firework,” which sold 509,000 downloads in the week after Christmas in 2010.

-Meanwhile, the sales projection for fellow diva Lady Gaga’s new song “Applause” is static: It should sell around 200,000 to 225,000 downloads.
+Meanwhile, the sales projection for fellow diva Lady Gaga’s new song “Applause” is static: It should sell between 200,000 and 225,000 downloads.
 That was the forecast for the song three days ago as well.

 “Roar” and “Applause” were released to digital retailers on Monday and Tuesday (Aug.
 12 and 13), respectively.
 The songs preview new studio albums for each superstar: Perry’s “Roar” leads her “Prism” set, due out Oct.
 22. “Applause” is the first single from Gaga’s “ArtPop,” which arrives on Nov.
 11.

 On Aug.
 12, there were early indications that both “Roar” and “Applause” could sell over 400,000 downloads.
 At the time, industry sources theorized that, considering both artists’ stellar track history with digital song sales, a robust first-week for the two acts seemed likely.